Lesson 7 of 8

 Use React and store data in localStorage.
 When it's done, start a local development server and tell me how to view it in my browser.

-Starter prompt 2: Expense tracker
+Starter project 2: Expense tracker

 I am a non-technical Mac user.
 Please explain every command in plain English before running it.